Body camera video leading to teenage girl, suspect's death released - ExBulletin

 Unanswered questions

-The case leaves many unanswered questions, such as why just two days before Christmas, in a crowded department store, did the police have to open fire?
+The case leaves many unanswered questions, such as why just one day before Christmas, in a crowded department store, did the police have to open fire?

 FOX 11’s Susan Hirasuna asked Chef Moore this same question last week.